JuliaCI/Coverage.jl/README.md

 ```
 The fraction of total coverage is equal to `covered_lines/total_lines`.

-To discover which functions lack testing, browse through the `*.cov` files in your `src/`
+*Step 3: identify uncovered lines (optional).* To discover which functions lack testing, browse through the `*.cov` files in your `src/`
-directory and look for lines starting with `-` or `0` - those lines were never executed.
+directory and look for lines starting with `-` or `0`, which mark lines that were never executed.
 Numbers larger than 0 are counts of the number of times the respective line was executed.
+Note that blank lines, comments, lines with `end` statements, etc. are marked with `-` but do not count against your coverage.

+Be aware of a few limitations:

+- a line that can take one of two branches gets marked as covered even if only one branch is tested
+- currently, code run by Julia's internal interpreter [is not marked as covered](https://github.com/JuliaLang/julia/issues/37059).

 ### Memory allocation